alyssakelley/AlyssasLibrary/README.md

 	This showcases some information about myself, both personal and profession.
 ###### Founder’s Favorites
 	This shows my top 5 favorite books at the moment, with a link to my good reads account.
-Towards the left of the header, you will see the following dynamic pages:
+Towards the left of the header, you will see the following dynamic pages.
-###### View Books
-	View the available books we have for potential checkout.
-###### User Login
-	The member login page, if the member already has an account, they can login with their memberID and password.
-If not, they can click the Sign Up button.
-Once the user logs in, they will be navigates to the homepage.
-###### Sign Up
-	Navigates to the member sign up page.
-The only fields that are mandatory is the member ID (primary key in the DB).
-Once the user signs up, they will be navigates to the user login page.
-Note: These dynamic header options will change if the member is logged in.
-When the member is logged in, you will see:
 ###### View Books
 	View the available books we have for potential checkout.
 ###### Logout